[Update]: This post was updated on July 06, 2020.

-- All selected emails should appear in the Inbox folder.
+- All selected emails should appear in your Inbox.

 There also might be a situation when a user cannot find a deleted email in their Office 365 mailbox.
-If that is the case, a user will probably ask you to recover missing emails.
+If that is the case, a user may ask you to recover missing emails.

 Recover deleted items in Office 365 – instruction for administrators

-If a user was not able to recover deleted emails from their Office 365 mailbox, you can do it directly in Exchange Online using the In-Place eDiscovery & Hold option (you have to be a global administrator in Office 365 to proceed).
+If a user was not able to recover deleted emails from their Office 365 mailbox, you can do it directly in Exchange Online using eDiscovery (you have to be a global administrator in Office 365 to proceed).
 To recover deleted emails, follow the step below:

 Important: You can recover emails only if they had not been purged from the user’s mailbox.
 In other words, you can recover deleted emails if they are still available in the Recoverable Items folder.
 If they’re not, you will not recover those emails.

-- In the resulting window, search for the PST file that contains recovered emails, select it, and click OK.
+- In the window that opens, search for the PST file that contains recovered emails, select it, and click OK.

 - Now, you should see a new folder tree in your Outlook.
-Expand that new PST file using the arrow, and click on the folder from which you want to recover emails.
+Expand that new PST file using the arrow and click the folder from which you want to recover emails.
 In my example, it is the Inbox folder.

-- To recover a selected email, right-click on it and then click Move>Other folder…
+- To recover a selected email, right-click it and then click Move>Other folder…

 - Select a folder and click OK.